Intsights/sergeant/docs/worker/config/name.md

-# Worker Config - name
+# name

-The `name` parameter an is important parameter inside the architecture.
-This parameter is mandatory.
-The usage of this parameter is crucial for the worker to be able to consume tasks.
-This parameter eventually becomes the queue name inside the broker.
-The producer should usu that name to invoke the corresponding worker.
-Using the same worker name with the same broker, would make the two workers share the same queue and eventually consume each other tasks.
+A crucial mandatory parameter in the architecture is the `name` parameter.
+The worker's ability to consume tasks is dependent on this parameter.
+The queue name is determined by this parameter.
+In this case, using the same worker name with the same broker would result in both workers sharing the same queue and eventually consuming each other's tasks.

 ## Definition